-Ryan Tubridy is a Radio and Television Broadcaster on RTÉ.
-He presents a weekday morning show, The Ryan Tubridy Show, from 9-10am on RTÉ Radio 1 and is also the host of The Late Late Show, Ireland's most popular, highest rating TV show and the world's longest running chat show on RTÉ One.
+Ryan Tubridy is a Radio and Television Broadcaster.
+He presented a weekday morning show, The Ryan Tubridy Show, from 9-10am on RTÉ Radio 1 and The Late Late Show, Ireland's most popular, highest rating TV show and the world's longest running chat show on RTÉ One, for the past 14 years.
 In the UK, he began working with BBC Radio 2 in 2011 and since then he has covered for Graham Norton, Ken Bruce, Chris Evans’ Breakfast Show, Terry Wogan and Simon Mayo’s Drivetime Show.
 In 2018, Ryan released his fourth and second children's book called The First Christmas Jumper (and the sheep who changed everything).
 The book tells the story of Hillary, the multi-coloured sheep who loves Christmas and Santa and the quest to make a brand-new Christmas jumper.

 Ryan was born in Blackrock, Dublin and is the nephew of former MEP Niall Andrews, and the former Cabinet Minister David Andrews.
 Ryan was educated at Blackrock College and University College Dublin, where he studied History and Greek and Roman Civilisation.
 Following university, Ryan joined RTÉ where he worked as a reporter for presenters Gerry Ryan and Pat Kenny, as well as occasionally presenting the radio show Five Seven Live.
 In the summer of 1999 Tubridy presented Morning Glory on RTÉ Radio 1 and in July of 2000 he moved to The Sunday Show, one of RTÉ Radio 1's premier Sunday morning shows.
 From 2002 until 2005 he presented RTÉ 2FM's hugely popular morning show, The Full Irish.
 He then moved to present The Tubridy Show, weekday mornings on RTÉ Radio 1, having taken over from Marian Finucane.
 Following this, Ryan presented a morning chat show on RTÉ 2FM for five years from 2010-2015.